Every future needs a past

 The expanded logistics centre in the southern German town of Pfullendorf takes over the storage, order picking and shipping of long goods.

 Picture: “Know-How Installed” has been joined by the claim “Design Meets Function” in order to bring the company’s expertise to the attention of a wider audience.

 With the start of the new year, the Sales teams of Geberit and the former Sanitec are operating as a single unit.
 Customers can ask one and the same contact person questions about the entire product portfolio.

-The integration of the Ceramic division is also pushing ahead in production: Since the beginning of the year, Geberit AquaClean Mera is in part being produced in the Wesel plant in Germany (in the picture).
+Picture: The integration of the Ceramic division is also pushing ahead in production: Since the beginning of the year, the Geberit AquaClean Mera shower toilet is in part being produced in the Wesel plant in Germany.

 Major product launches in 2016:

 - Urinal system

 - Silent-Pro (drainage system)